 The Highbury Corner Bridge was built around 1850 and carries the Holloway Road (A1) over the London Overground line.
 The bridge also sits under the Highbury & Islington station building and forecourt.
-It's in poor condition and needs to be replaced.

 The bridge replacement works are part of our plan to improve London's roads and public spaces.

 Two bus stops (stop A northbound and stop B southbound) have been moved further north on Holloway Road.
-This should not affect bus journey times.

 Check live traffic news before you leave to keep up-to-date and avoid disruption to your journey.